M-CreativeLab/jsar-dom/src/living/cssom/README.md

 # CSSOM

-The CSSOM is an implementation of the CSS Object Model with supports for Spatial CSS.
+This directory is an implementation of the [CSS Object Model][] with supports for Spatial CSS.

 > Thanks to the projects:
 > - [rrweb-io/CSSOM][]